andyml123/andyml123.github.io/get-well-message-writing-guide.md

   - navbottom
 published: true
 ---
+Writing a get well card message may appear hard but doesn't have to be.
+In fact as long as you avoid writing or saying a few certain things you should be fine.
+This guide should help you to decide what sort of message you want to write, how to do so, what is and isn't appropriate and what to include with your card.
+So, let's begin!

 <h2>What Does Get Well Soon Mean?</h2>

 <p>Saying 'get well soon' is meant to convey the message of hoping someone recovers from an illness or injury.
 It is used to wish people a quick return to full health and often written in greetings cards or with flowers.
 You can also use other phrases such as 'feel better', 'feel better soon' and 'wishing you a speedy recovery' which mean the same thing.</p>